Dendekky/arcadia/memory-bank/architecture.md

 ### Game Components

+- **GameMenu.tsx**: Displays a grid of game options for user selection.
+Uses shadcn/ui Button components styled with Tailwind CSS for a retro arcade look.

 - **PhaserGame.tsx**: React component that initializes and mounts a Phaser game instance.
 Handles the game lifecycle, configuration, and proper cleanup when unmounting.
+Accepts a `game` prop to determine which game to display.

 ### Game Scenes

-- **TestScene.ts**: Basic Phaser scene template that demonstrates the core Phaser lifecycle methods (preload, create, update) and simple text rendering.
+- **BaseScene.ts**: A base class for all game scenes that implements common functionality like life and level tracking, UI elements, and game state management methods.

+- **TestScene.ts**: A test scene that demonstrates how to receive and display the selected game.
+Will be replaced by actual game scenes.

 ## Utility Functions